Council of State (Ireland): Meetings

 Working meetings called by the President for consultation under the terms of the Constitution are rare, though less so since the election of Mary Robinson in 1990.
 Four meetings have related to an address the Oireachtas, which requires the approval of the Government as well as the consultation of the Council of State.
 All other meetings have been to advise the President about whether to refer a bill to the Supreme Court.

 Meetings are held in Áras an Uachtaráin.
 Members arrive 15 minutes before the meeting starts, and are served light refreshments in the Council of State Room.
 At the first meeting of the Council in Mary McAleese's first term, there was a photocall in the State Reception Rooms.
-The council's deliberations are held in camera, as for cabinet meetings, though there is no explicit requirement for confidentiality.
-The Irish Times obtained details of a 1984 meeting from an unnamed attendee, while James Dooge discussed a 1976 meeting years later with journalist Stephen Collins.
-A 2019 legal request for records of 1999 and 2002 council meetings was rejected by the Supreme Court in 2022 on the grounds that the President's constitutional immunity from judicial scrutiny extended to the Council of State.
 Members are seated in order of precedence in the Presidents' Room around a 1927 dining table purchased by President de Valera in 1961.
 The Secretary-General to the President serves as clerk to the council.
 The Council does not offer collective advice; the President asks each member in turn to comment, and further discussion may involve several members.
+No vote or show of hands is taken.

+The council's deliberations are held in camera, as for cabinet meetings, though there is no explicit requirement for confidentiality.
+The Irish Times obtained details of a 1984 meeting from an unnamed attendee, while James Dooge discussed a 1976 meeting years later with journalist Stephen Collins.
+A 2019 legal request under the EU directive on public access to environmental information for records of 1999 and 2002 council meetings was rejected by the Supreme Court in 2022, on the grounds that the President's constitutional immunity from court or Oireachtas scrutiny extended to the Council in its role as advisor to the President.

 Apart from the Council of State's official meetings, its members are invited to important state functions, such as state funerals, the National Day of Commemoration, and the inauguration of the next President.
 The first President, Douglas Hyde, dined monthly with the members of his Council of State.
 The seven new presidential nominees of Mary McAleese's second term were introduced at a luncheon in the Áras the month after their appointment.
 Campaigning in the 1990 presidential election, Mary Robinson promised to have meetings of the Council regularly rather than on "an emergency basis".